gaucho1978/CHEAP-LAWNMOWER-ROBOT-FROM-HOVERBOARD/README.md

 1 EURO - DCDC(FOR ARDUINO AND/OR BLADE MOTOR): https://www.ebay.it/itm/122201239217

-10 EURO - MOTOR FOR BLADE (I REUSED MOTOR+ESC FROM A DJI S1000 MULTICOPTER, BUT YOU CAN BUY USED MOTOR FROM ELECTRIC WINDOWS OF A CAR AND ADAPT IT)
+30 EURO - MOTORS FOR BLADES (I REUSED SOME 24V FAN, powering them with modified notebook AC/DC)

-10 EURO - TWO 3D PRINTED SUPPORTS FOR BEARING, ONE 3D PRINTED SUPPORT FOR BLADE, AND ONE 3D PRINTED SUPPORT FOR BOLT CAP TO BE MOUNTED CLOSE TO THE BLADE  (I PRINTED THEM FOR FREE WITH MY PRINTER)
+30 EURO - 3D PRINTED SUPPORTS FOR BEARING, (I PRINTED THEM FOR FREE WITH MY PRINTER)

 1 EURO - FOUR BLADES FOR CUTTER (I FOUND THEM IN A LOCAL HARDWARE STORE (OBI))